The Amazing ROI of Rewards and Recognition In Your Organisation

-Back to a Globoforce survey, almost 78 percent of employees would work harder if they were better recognized.
+According to a survey, almost 78 percent of employees would work harder if they were better recognized.

 It’s a war over talents out there.
 To attract the top performers, it’s almost an essential need to have a rewards and recognition program in place.

 Yet, it is always a good practice to understand the ROI behind something before actually investing in it.
 As companies seek to justify and implement rewards and recognition, they must connect that investment to noticeable business benefits.

 Here is how a reward and recognition program will work to reflect the desired results in your organizations.

 Great companies know that the more the amount of gratitude in it, the greater the level of employee engagement.

 An astounding 84 percent of HR leaders in organizations with a current employee recognition program reported that it helps with employee engagement.

 Additionally, a recent study by Lighthouse Research revealed that high-performing companies (i.e. those with higher profits, employee retention, and engagement scores) were 14 percent more likely to focus on employee strengths.
 37 percent more likely to use recognition as a tool to encourage and reward great performance.